arntony/100-days-of-code/log.md

 ### Day 3: October 8, Tuesday

-**Today's Progress**: Learnt about handling categorical columns in the data in secondexercise of micro-course of Intermediate Machine Learning on Kaggle
+**Today's Progress**: Learnt about handling categorical columns in the data in second exercise of micro-course of Intermediate Machine Learning on Kaggle

 The basic techniques:
 1. Drop the column